 The same is certainly true of any position, as the job market is a competitive place in which you must use all the tools at your disposal to garner positive attention from prospective employers.

-No matter what kind of positions you’re looking for in your search for jobs, you’ll want to consider the industry standards and level of professionalism expected from employers in the field.
+No matter what kind of positions you’re looking for in your job search, you’ll want to consider the industry standards and level of professionalism expected from employers in the field.
 For instance, if you’re applying for social worker positions, you need to look into the expectations of employers with regard to the format of resumes or CV from qualified candidates.

 The Right Resume Appearance